swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 	* More effort, but easy to flip forward to the next one
 * Have a document of some kind with all the exercises in it
 	* More effort, but exercises are all in one place.
-* Put exercises in the etherpad
+* Put exercises in the Etherpad
 	* If you do this in advance, pretty low-effort.
 	* Can also use this with any of the other strategies so people can find the exercise in two places.
 * Online tool, like [Socrative](https://www.socrative.com/)